korrapa/pythonCodebase/README.md

 PythonCodebase
 Download Inventory_Module.zip so you have appropriate template setup
 #Dependencies
-This app is built using python flask frame work
-Below are the modules imported, please install any modules missing in your environment flask ipaddress
+This app is built using Python 3.10.6 - flask frame work Below are the modules imported, please install any modules missing in your environment flask ipaddress